FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/User-Inputs.md

 As you can see, the advantage of using `inEuint` over raw bytes is that it ensures type safety and readability.
 It also provides a structured approach that integrates well with the FHE.sol and fhenix.js library's functions.

-## Advantages of `inEuint` Over Raw Bytes
+## Advantages of `inEuint`, `inEbool` and `inEaddress` Over Raw Bytes
-Fhenix strongly recommends using `inEuintxx` (and `inEbool`) structs instead of raw bytes to ensure type safety and readability.
+Fhenix strongly recommends using `inEuintxx` (and/or `inEbool`, `inEaddress`) structs instead of raw bytes to ensure type safety and readability.
 These structs provide a structured approach that integrates well with FHE.sol library functions.
-We believe that the advantages of `inEuintxx` and `inEbool` structs are more compatible with handling encrypted data and ensuring application safety, even though raw bytes may result in very slightly lower gas costs.
+We believe that the advantages of `inEuintxx`, `inEbool` and `inEaddress` structs are more compatible with handling encrypted data and ensuring application safety, even though raw bytes may result in very slightly lower gas costs.

 ### Examples